-When deployed alongside a computerised maintenance management system (CMMS), PM offers much more than simply performing routine maintenance.
+PM offers much more than simply performing routine maintenance when deployed alongside a computerised maintenance management system (CMMS).
 It allows maintenance teams to collect analytical data surrounding performance, breakdowns, and repairs, enabling them to set performance thresholds that help to quickly identify and prevent future faults.

 Through scheduling servicing and repairs, an asset’s uptime will increase.
-Data analysis can alert engineers to irregular asset performance drops, allowing them to check equipment before it unexpectedly fails and results in unplanned downtime – something that cost the automotive industry $22,000 each minute in 2015.
+Data analysis can alert engineers to irregular asset performance drops, allowing them to check equipment before it unexpectedly fails and results in unplanned downtime.

-The objective of preventive maintenance management is to reduce the likelihood of equipment breakdowns.
-By having set schedules to either change lubricants, replace bearings, or repair moving parts during planned downtime, the possibility of asset breakdown is significantly reduced.
+The objective of preventive maintenance is to reduce the likelihood of equipment breakdowns.
+By having set schedules for changing lubricants, replacing bearings, and repairing moving parts during planned downtime, the possibility of asset breakdown is significantly reduced.

 Improve Asset Availability

 Reactive maintenance – a maintenance strategy deployed to fix and repair an asset only when it has failed – has a 40% higher cost expectancy than preventive maintenance.
-That’s due to high engineer call-out costs, a loss of production, and spare parts purchasing.
+This is due to high engineer call-out costs, a loss of production, and waiting on the purchase of spare parts.

 Lower Asset Turnover Rate

-With regular maintenance, an asset’s operation lifecycle stage is prolonged meaning ageing equipment and machinery can run longer before needing to be replaced.
-This helps to reduce disposal and subsequent procurement costs to replace assets on the production line.
+With regular maintenance, an asset’s operation lifecycle stage is prolonged, meaning ageing equipment can run longer before needing to be replaced.
+This helps to reduce disposal and subsequent procurement costs to replace equipment on the production line.

-Equipment and machinery that is regularly serviced will decrease the risk of employees working with unsafe assets, with 30% of all manufacturing deaths related to maintenance activities.
-Regular checks also ensure assets are kept up-to-date with safety codes and standards.
+30% of all manufacturing deaths are related to maintenance activities.
+Equipment and machinery that is regularly serviced will decrease the risk of employees working in unsafe environments.
+Regular checks also ensure equipment is kept up-to-date with safety codes and compliance standards.